 A. All compensatory time must be used by June 30th of each year.
 If compensatory time balances are not scheduled to be used by the employee by April of each year, the supervisor will contact the employee to review their schedule.
 The employee’s compensatory time balance will be cashed out every June 30th or when the employee separates from the Employer.
 The Employer will cash out compensatory time when the employee transfers to another department.
 A reorganization or merger of departments is not considered a transfer under this section.

-B. As an exception to 13.4 (1) above, the Chief of Police or their designee may allow an employee to carry forward up to forty (40) hours of compensatory time past June 30th upon request.
+B. As an exception to 12.4 (A) above, the Chief of Police or their designee may allow an employee to carry forward up to forty (40) hours of compensatory time past June 30th upon request.

-ARTICLE 13 SICK LEAVE
+ARTICLE 13 – SICK LEAVE

 13.1 Sick Leave.
-Sick leave shall be accrued at on a monthly basis on one shift per month.
-Employees assigned to work ten (10) hour shifts shall accrue eight (8) hours of sick leave for that shift subject to FTE proration for employees working less than a full FTE.
+Employees assigned to work ten (10) hour shifts shall accrue eight (8) hours of sick leave per month for that shift subject to FTE proration for employees working less than a full FTE.
+Sick leave credits shall not accrue during a leave of absence without pay which exceeds 80 hours worked in any calendar month.

 13.2 Employees working less than full time shall accrue sick leave on a pro-rated basis but shall accrue sick leave on a minimum basis of one (1) hour for every forty (40) hours worked.